 The Fault Is at Least Half Yours

 Under Colorado law, if a party is found to be more than 50 percent at fault for an accident or injury, they will not be able to successfully sue for damages.
 If they are less than 50 percent at fault, they will be allowed to seek recovery, although the amount that can be recovered diminishes according to the plaintiff’s relative degree of fault.
-According to a Personal Injury Lawyer Brockton the laws on personal injury can differ from state to state, so it is important to seek the advice of an attorney in the state where the accident happened.
+The laws on personal injury can differ from state to state, so it is important to seek the advice of an attorney in the state where the accident happened.

 You Didn’t Suffer Compensatory Damages